-- In the last few years, I got the opportunity to visit Central Asia (Uzbekistan), East Asia (Mongolia, China), Southeast Asia (Viet Nam, Cambodia) frequently in relation to the project of support of law at the school of belonging. - In these economies/countries the stage of economic development and the development of economic and social capital are also different from developed economies/countries.
+- In these economies/countries the stage of economic development and the development of economic and social capital are also different from developed economies/countries.
 People's perceptions of market competition are more serious than those of developed economies, while the introduction stage and the degree of experience of competition law are also diverse.

-- Market competition is a beneficial social mechanism in Asia's developing economies to achieve efficiency in resource allocation. - However, in reality, there were many phases in which competition was restricted from the viewpoint of fairness of distribution at the public policy decision places. - The economic system and policy management also cause new unfairness of adhesion structure between economic agents with the background of favoritism and cronyism.
-In Japan, there are problems of bid rigging and bid rigging in public procurements. - This problem is however considered as corruption and is treated as a big social problem in the developed economies.
+- Market competition is a beneficial social mechanism in Asia's developing economies to achieve efficiency in resource allocation. - R However, in reality, there were many phases in which competition was restricted from the viewpoint of fairness of distribution at the public policy decision places. - No The economic system and policy management also cause new unfairness of adhesion structure between economic agents with the background of favoritism and cronyism.
+In Japan, there are problems of bid rigging and bid rigging in public procurements.